The Financial Logic of Concierge Medicine

 Overhead management in a concierge practice demands a different sensibility than in conventional practice.
 The goal is not to minimize every expense but to allocate resources with intention, investing generously in elements that directly enhance the patient experience and the physician's quality of life while eliminating expenditures that contribute to neither.
 This distinction between strategic investment and unnecessary cost is the hallmark of a well-architected concierge practice budget.

 Staffing typically represents the largest overhead category, and the staffing model for a concierge practice should reflect the premium nature of the service.
 A skilled, personable patient coordinator who serves as the human voice and organizational backbone of the practice is worth considerably more than the salary line suggests, because this individual shapes the patient experience at every non-clinical touchpoint.
-Conversely, staffing positions that exist primarily to compensate for technology deficiencies, such as a dedicated phone operator whose role could be handled by an intelligent phone agent, represent overhead that can be eliminated without compromising quality.
+Conversely, staffing positions that exist primarily to compensate for technology deficiencies represent overhead that can often be eliminated without compromising quality, and identifying them requires an honest audit of what the current systems fail to do.

 The practices that manage overhead most effectively are those that can articulate, for every significant expense, precisely how it contributes to either patient experience quality or physician sustainability.
 Expenditures that satisfy neither criterion are candidates for elimination, regardless of how long they have occupied the budget.